microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/voiceauthenticationmethodconfiguration-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the properties of a [voiceAuthenticationMethodConfiguration](../resources/voiceauthenticationmethodconfiguration.md) object, which represents the phone call authentication method policy for the Azure AD tenant.
+Update the properties of a [voiceAuthenticationMethodConfiguration](../resources/voiceauthenticationmethodconfiguration.md) object, which represents the voice call authentication method policy for the Azure AD tenant.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).